The IA conference (IAC) is committed to providing a welcoming and harassment-free experience for all participants.

-- Refrain from all forms of harassment.
-Do not harass others through speech or actions.
+- Refrain from any and all forms of harassment, through speech or actions.
 Do not make any insulting or demeaning comments related to gender, gender identity and expression, sexual orientation, physical ability, personal appearance, age, race, ethnicity, nationality, language, religion, or belief.

 What are the consequences?